gnezdilovn/thermalization_dynamics/README.md

 # thermalization_dynamics
-'SYK2_dynamics.py' contains all the functions, 'SYK2_data.ipynb' executes the quench protocol and generates the data, and 'plotting_dynamics.ipynb' produces the plots.
+'SYK2_dynamics.py' contains the functions, 'SYK2_data.ipynb' executes the quench protocol and generates the data, and 'plotting_dynamics.ipynb' produces the plots.